Check what you know

 More info

 Drinking alcohol affects a driver’s eye, hand, and foot coordination.
-It impairs reaction time, coordination concentration, decreases vision and inhibits judgement.
+It impairs reaction time, coordination and concentration, decreases vision and inhibits judgement.

-The Road Traffic Act 1988 identifies that a person who, when driving or attempting to drive a mechanically propelled vehicle on a road or other public place, is unfit to drive through drink or drugs, is guilty of an offence.
+The Road Traffic Act 1988 identifies that a person who, when driving or attempting to drive a mechanically propelled vehicle on a road or other public place is unfit to drive through drink or drugs, is guilty of an offence.

-The “Morning after” effect means you could still be over the limit and your driving affected the next day as it takes time for alcohol to be eliminated from the bloodstream.
+The “morning after” effect means you could still be over the limit and your driving affected the next day, as it takes time for alcohol to be eliminated from the bloodstream.

 A good night’s sleep followed by a fry-up and strong coffee DOES NOT SPEED THIS UP!

-There are strict alcohol limits for drivers, and remember the limits in Scotland are lower than the rest of the UK.
+There are strict alcohol limits for drivers, and remember, the limits in Scotland are lower than the rest of the UK.

 Max level of alcohol England, Wales and N. Ireland Scotland